Express Entry Draws for FSW/CEC will restart in July

 Find out your CRS score.
 To assess your ability to compete in the CEC and FSW draws, use the Moving2Canada CRS Score Calculator.

-Additional measures to in-Canada candidates
+Additional measures for in-Canada candidates

 • While their application is being processed, applicants will no longer need to be in Canada.